Ivajkin/rapidmq/RapidMQ-Architecture-Overview.md

 - On-premises deployment
 - Cloud-native deployment (Kubernetes)
 - Managed service offering (future roadmap item)

+## 8. AI and Quantum Integration

+- AI-powered message prioritization for intelligent queue management
+- Quantum-optimized routing for efficient node selection and load balancing
+- Continuous learning and adaptation to changing system conditions

 This architecture provides RapidMQ with the foundation for high performance, scalability, and reliability, positioning it as a robust solution for enterprise messaging needs.